helenpernu/Game/readme.md

 "A" to go left and "D" to go right.
 Note: if you go all the way to the left or to the right, you end up in the opposite direction, so you can run though the platform faster and easier!

+Press "Esc" if you want to quit the game and press "R" to restart the game.